theflofly/dnn_from_scratch_py/README.md

 # About

-This project provides the python code that support the (soon published) blog post (if you are a beginner, you should read it).
+This project provides the python code that supports this [blog post](https://matrices.io/deep-neural-network-from-scratch/) (if you are a beginner, you should read it).

 The goal is to make a neural network from scratch using numpy, then the same one using TensorFlow.